 Q. If my ex-spouse was awarded a portion of my retirement through our divorce, what documents do I need to provide to start my benefit payments?

-A. You must send copies of any court documents related to your ex-spouse’s entitlement to your pension to your Area Administrative Office immediately.
+A. You must send copies of any court documents related to your ex-spouse’s entitlement to your pension to your Administrative Office immediately.

 Plan representatives can verify whether the documents are in compliance with federal law and Plan rules, and whether you need to seek an amended order or take other action.
 Click here for an explanation of the requirements for a Qualified Domestic Relations Order (QDRO).

 Q. If I leave the Plan after I am vested, when can I start drawing my pension?

 A. As long as you’re vested when you leave the Plan and are considered retired from employment, you can start receiving benefits as early as age 55, or even earlier if you qualify under the Rule of 84 or a PEER program.
 See a summary of these four types of early retirement benefits available to vested participants.